Over the Top Wrestling: OTT No Limits Championship

 The OTT No Limits Wrestling Championship, sometimes simply known as the NLW Championship, is a title in Over the Top Wrestling.
 The championship predates Over The Top Wrestling and was competed for across various promotions in Europe.
 Within OTT, it was initially used as the top tier title in the company, until the introduction of the OTT World Championship.
 It now serves as the company's secondary championship.

-The current champion is Calum Black, who is in his first reign as champion.
-He won the title by defeating Jay at Invasion in his hometown of Drogheda, Ireland on 11 October 2025.
+The current champion is Goldenboy Santos, who is in his first reign as champion.
+He won the title by defeating Calum Black at Who’s The Daddy:Season Finale Dublin, Ireland on 6 September 2026.